-Do not exceed a maximum trailer tongue weight of 226 kg (500 lb) for a conventional trailer hitch.
+The Maximum Trailer Tongue Weight Rating is the allowable trailer tongue weight that the vehicle can support.
+Do not exceed a maximum trailer tongue weight of 500 lbs.
 The trailer tongue weight contributes to the Gross Vehicle Weight (GVW).
 GVW includes the CURB WEIGHT of your vehicle, any passengers, cargo, equipment and the trailer tongue weight.
 Vehicle options, passengers, cargo, and equipment reduce the maximum allowable tongue weight the vehicle can carry, which also reduces the maximum allowable trailer weight.